SolidSpace/Display-Page-Properties/README.md

     <div class="item"></div>
 {{/each}}
 ```
 Before customizing your template.
 Select your desired fields from the "Selected Page properties" box.
-While adding the webpart to the
-page it shows up with the default properties title and id.

 ##### Handlebars